You cannot copy content of this website, your IP is being recorded

 The most effective treatment for bedwetting will be determined in large part by its underlying cause.
 The specialists at Koala® Center for Sleep & TMJ Disorders will work with parents and children to determine the best option to address their bedwetting concerns.

-Sometimes lifestyle adjustments make for a prudent first step including limiting liquid consumption just before bed and making sure they empty their bladder right before going to bed.
-Medicine may be prescribed for a short period of time in some cases to limit bed wetting.
+Sometimes lifestyle adjustments make for a prudent first step, including limiting liquid consumption just before bed and making sure they empty their bladder right before going to bed.
+Medicine may be prescribed for a short period of time in some cases to limit bedwetting.

-Sometimes bedwetting accompanies another sleep disorder such as sleep apnea in which case, treatment of the condition may help resolve the bedwetting issue.
+Sometimes bedwetting accompanies another sleep disorder such as sleep apnea, in which case treatment of the condition may help resolve the bedwetting issue.
 Sleep apnea may be treated at Koala® Center for Sleep & TMJ Disorders with oral appliance therapy and other interventions as necessary.

 Bedwetting can be associated with a number of diseases, with both sleep disorders and bladder conditions potentially impacting a child’s ability to hold their bladder.
 Sleep disorders such as sleep apnea can affect bladder control.
+Constipation can result in undue pressure on the bladder, leading to nighttime accidents.
+Infections in the urinary tract can also increase the likelihood of bedwetting.

 Structural abnormalities and issues within the urinary system can be responsible for poor bladder control as well.
 While it often isn’t a serious issue, prolonged bedwetting can be an embarrassing problem for children.
 For this reason, it can be avoided through the identification and treatment of the underlying cause.